touseefahmed6/COFFEE-WEBSITE/README.md

 # COFFEE-WEBSITE
- This Coffee Static Website which is designed by using Html and Css.
+ It is Static Coffee Website which is designed by using Html and Css.